Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Numerical Examples

 where $\wp \in [0,1]$ is the crosstalk coefficient in location $u$ and RU $b \neq u$.
 The message activity probabilities are set to $\lambda_1 = 0.1$ and $\lambda_2 = 0.2$.
 The number of antennas per RU is $M = 2$ and the SNR parameter is set to $\SNR=10$dB.
 We consider, $N_u = 2048$ codewords per location with block length $L=1024$.
 To visualize the AMP convergence and the agreement of the asymptotic analysis with the empirical finite-dimensional behavior, we track the total empirical squared error as a function of the AMP iteration index $t$.
 In particular, combining Corollary~\ref{Cormse} and the SE in (\ref{SE}) for $s = t$ we have that

 In Fig.~\ref{fig.MMSE} we show the left- and righthand side of \eqref {cmse} (referred to as total normalized MSE) as a function of the iteration index $t$ for the simple model of Fig.~\ref{fig1} with the parameters given above.
-Notice that for the actual simulated finite-dimensional system the total normalized MSE is a random ``trajectory'' function of $t$.
+Notice that for the actual simulated finite-dimensional system the total normalized MSE is a random trajectory function of $t$.
 In the figure, we show 10 independent realizations and the deterministic trajectory predicted by the SE.

-Next, we compare the detection performances of the heuristic distributed AMP (dAMP) algorithm presented in \cite{Chen2019},\cite{bai2022activity} and our proposed AMP algorithm in Fig.~\ref{fig.SimpleBetas}. dAMP applies a conventional AMP separately for each RU, and then combines the LLRs for the message activity detection.
-We observe that the proposed centralized AMP approach generally outperforms dAMP and its performance gain increases with the crosstalk parameter $\wp$.
+Next, we compare the detection performances of the {\em separated AMP} (sAMP) of \cite{Chen2019} and the proposed multisource AMP algorithm in Fig.~\ref{fig.SimpleBetas}. sAMP applies a conventional AMP separately for each RU, and then combines the LLRs for the message activity detection.
+We observe that the proposed centralized AMP approach generally outperforms sAMP and its performance gain increases with the crosstalk parameter $\wp$.

 Then, we consider a more realistic CF user-centric network.
 The coverage area is divided into $U=16$ location tiles with equilateral triangular shape of side $100$m, arranged in a hexagonal pattern as depicted in Fig.~\ref{RUs}.
 We position $B=12$ RUs at the corners of the triangular location tiles.
 The message probabilities are set as $\lambda_u \in \{0.003, 0.002\}$, repeated in a fixed alternating pattern, such that $\lambda_1=0.003, \lambda_2=0.002$, and so on.
 Each location-based uRA codebook $\Sm_u$ consists of $N_u= 2048$ codewords with block length $L = 1024$.
-We use torus-topology to calculate distances in order to approximate an infinitely large network without ``border'' effects.
+We use torus-topology to calculate distances in order to approximate an infinitely large network without border effects.
 The distance-dependent pathloss (PL) function is given by

 with pathloss exponent $\gamma=3.67$, and 3dB cutoff distance $d_0=13.57 \text{m}$ (this is the distance at which the received signal power from a given RU is attenuated by 3dB due to the pathloss).
 In order to set the UL transmit power (i.e., the parameter $\SNR$), we consider the pathloss between a location and its nearest RU.
 Letting $\varsigma$ denote such minimum distance and $\text{PL}_{\varsigma} = 1/(1 + \left(\frac{\varsigma}{d_0}\right)^\gamma)$ the corresponding pathloss, we set the received SNR (at any nearest RU antenna) to be some reasonable value $\SNR_{\rm rx}$ and, as a consequence, we let $\SNR = \SNR_{\rm rx} / \text{PL}_{\varsigma}$.